-The Modified Class accommodates those members who appreciate the Model A & AA, but prefer to make changes that may "improve" comfort, convenience, serviceability or mechanical reliability.
+The Modified Class accommodates those members who appreciate the Model A, but prefer to make changes that may "improve" comfort, convenience, serviceability or mechanical reliability.
 Vehicles in the Modified Class include: 1) stock bodied vehicles that are registered for street use and 2) "open wheeled" (no or limited fenders) era-type speedsters or race track vehicles.
 Only era speed equipment is acceptable.
 No replica vehicles are allowed.
-Model A & AA tool kits are not required for judging in this class.
+Model A tools/tool kit are not required for judging in this class.

 The Modified Class vehicles allow for greater alterations than Touring Class vehicles.
-An original Model A or AA frame and a Model A or AA, B or G-28 engine block are mandatory requirements.
+An original Model A frame and a Model A, B or G-28 engine block are mandatory requirements.
 Vehicles without these two requirements will not be judged.

 To enter Modified Class, vehicles must have a minimum of 5 modifications from the items listed below.
-Modifications to the Model A & AA are limited to era components from 1928-1939, except for safety components, like hydraulic brakes, which are allowed up to 1948 for adaptability.
+Modifications to the Model A are limited to era components from 1928-1939, except for safety components, like hydraulic brakes, which are allowed up to 1948 for adaptability.